NunoAlexandre/nunoalexandre.github.io/_posts/2017-03-17-small-is-beautiful.markdown

 In the end, there were two cases that matter: the happy path - where the value was fetched successfully - or the failure (no value) one, which was fine enough to happen as long as it as logged.

-My approach was therefore to create a `Service` for each of these entities and then wrap them using the `Facade` pattern.
+My approach was, therefore, to create a `Service` for each of these entities and then wrap them using the `Facade` pattern.

 Like this, I could wrap the bad bits of these soap services and make it bearable within the project I had to manage.

 The `Service` to fetch Users looks like this:

-{% highlight java %}
+{% highlight java linenos %}
 final class SourceUserService {
     private final UserServiceSoap service;
     private final String serviceURI = "/user-portlet/api/user-service";

-    public SourceUserService(final SourceSettings settings) throws MalformedURLException, ServiceException {
+    public SourceUserService(final SourceSettings settings)
+                                throws MalformedURLException, ServiceException {
         URL serviceURL = new URL(settings.hostname() + serviceURI);
         UserServiceSoapServiceLocator locatorUser = new UserServiceSoapServiceLocator();
         service = locatorUser.getUserService(serviceURL);
         ((UserServiceSoapBindingStub) service).setUsername(settings.username());
         ((UserServiceSoapBindingStub) service)
+                .setPassword(CryptoUtils.cryptoString(settings.encryptedPassword(),
-                .setPassword(CryptoUtils.cryptoString(settings.encryptedPassword(), settings.decryptKey(), "decrypt"));
+                    settings.decryptKey(), "decrypt"));
     }

     public final UserSoap getUserByCode(final String code) throws RemoteException {